danielharrell/open-eyes-lect-2017-18/Open.md

    power of suggestion as well.-->

 And is there something here *not* understood, or better understood?
-For who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or between a door and an *open* door?---so we could add.
+Who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or between a door and an *open* door?---so we could add.
 The way we use the word "open"